 [Charles has had state and interfaith connections with Muslims most of his life yet it seems hard to believe that he has ever opened a Koran.
 While other religions can usually be said to respect, or at least tolerate, non-believers Islam values and respects only Muslims.
 According to Islamic scriptures unbelievers are to be subjected to a vicious religious apartheid in this life and can expect to be tortured for eternity in the next.]

 That’s what I saw when attending the consecration of a Syriac Orthodox cathedral in London recently.
 Here were a people persecuted for their religion in their own country but finding refuge in another land and freedom to practise their faith according to their conscience.
 It is an example to inspire us all this Christmas time.”

-Whatever his motives, to equate Mohammed with Jesus, and ordinary people who see the approaching danger with Nazis is a howling lie.
+Whatever his motives, to equate ordinary people who see the evil of Islam with Nazis is a howling lie.
 Charles has clearly put himself on the side of the enemies of the British people.
 We can only hope that he will have to account for it one day, perhaps when the tide of populism reaches the gates of Buckingham Palace.